Types of Bathroom Extractor Fans

 The centrifugal force creates a greater amount of pressure so that the air is easily expelled along the longer ducts.
 Some heavy-duty centrifugal fans even allow a duct run up to 50 metres.
 A wall-mounted centrifugal fan resembles a conventional axial fan.
 And as the impeller is concealed behind the front grill and casing, it is trickier to identify a centrifugal fan.

-However, there is a lot of difference among axial and centrifugal fans regarding their price.
+However, there is a lot of difference between axial and centrifugal fans regarding their price.

 Centrifugal fans are suitable for rooms that do not share a wall directly with the exterior of the building.